vadadler/android/data-public-api/README.md

 ## [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) or [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)? ##
 There are pros and cons for both architectual approaches.
 I decided to use MVP since I felt more comfortable with it.

+## Guidelines ##
+Below is list of guidelines I am trying to follow:
+1. Make views dumb and passive.
+By following [Passive View](https://martinfowler.com/eaaDev/PassiveScreen.html) pattern testability is being improved as well as separation of concerns is being enforced.
+2. Make presenter Android-free.
+Abstract presenter from implementation details (Android).
+By having pure Java implementation improves testability (no need of Android emulator).
+3.

 ## Screens ##
 I decided to use Google News application as starting point.